Decomposition of triangle-free planar graphs: Special configurations

+For convenience, let $\fr_1,\fp_1$ denote the families of $\fr$-, $\fp$-configurations obtained by the first rule, respectively; let $\fr_2, \fp_2$ denote the corresponding configurations by the operation $\oplus$; let $\fr_2, \fp_2$ denote the corresponding configurations by the operation $\hat{\oplus}$; let $\fp_4$ denote the corresponding configurations by the operation $\tilde{\oplus}$.
 See Fig.~\ref{fig-configurations} for illustrations of these configurations.
 Note that all the graphs of these spacial configuration are $2$-connected.
-Let $\fr_1, \fr_{2}, \fp_1, \fp_2, \fp_{3}$ denote the families of configurations obtained by the corresponding rules in order.
-In particular, each of $\fr_1$ and $\fp_1$ consists of a single configuration $(G,P)$, where $G$ is a 4-cycle for $\fr_1$ and $G$ is a 5-cycle for $\fp_1$.
 First we have the following observation from the definition.

-\begin{observation} $(G,wxyz) \in \fr_2$ if and only if $(G-y,wxuz) \in \fq$, where $xyzu$ is a $4$-face of $G$, and $(G,wxyz) \in \fp_2$ if and only if $(G-\{x,y\},w^-wvz) \in \fq$, where $wxyzv$ is a $5$-face of $G$. \end{observation}
+\begin{observation} $(G,wxyz) \in \fr_3$ if and only if $(G-y,wxuz) \in \fr_2$, where $xyzu$ is a $4$-face of $G$, and $(G,wxyz) \in \fp_4$ if and only if $(G-\{x,y\},w^-wvz) \in \fr_2$, where $wxyzv$ is a $5$-face of $G$. \end{observation}

 The operation $\oplus$ is not commutative, and $(G, wxyz) \in \fr$ does not implies that $(G,zyxw) \in \fr$.
 Nevertheless, from the definition, we know that the operation $\oplus$ is associative, $((G_1,w_1x_1y_1z_1) \oplus (G_2,w_2x_2y_2z_2)) \oplus (G_3,w_3x_3y_3z_3) = (G_1,w_1x_1y_1z_1) \oplus ((G_2,w_2x_2y_2z_2) \oplus (G_3,w_3x_3y_3z_3))$.